Luka-SA/browser_spammer/README.md

 # Browser Spammer
 It's quite simple.
 You can:
-Open the same link using your default browser (switch using your Microsoft settings) as many times as you would like.
+Open the same link using your default browser (switch using your settings) as many times as you would like.

 Have fun.
 I think it works on Mac.
 Let me know